 Shopify is one of the best hosted ecommerce builders available in the market today (see our full review here).
 They’re not the cheapest, with some transaction fees if you don’t opt to use its in-house payment gateway – and yet Shopify scores highly for customer score and sales features.

 They have a very broad range of ecommerce tools, offer you access to their App Store (over 1,400 apps), and an ecosystem of theme designers and experts.
 Shopify is a very strong and fast-growing online store builder.

-If you’re looking for a low-cost ecommerce builder, then Shopify is not the right platform for you (see our ecommerce comparison chart for alternatives).
+If you’re looking for a low-cost ecommerce builder, then Shopify is not the right platform for you (see our ecommerce website builders comparison for alternatives).

 If you’re serious about building a successful online store, Shopify is an excellent platform to help you achieve your goals.